tarantool/doc/doc/reference/index.rst

     ^^^

-    List of C API headers
+    List of C API headers.

     ---